jjackson19862017/WeddingBookingSystem/README.md

 Updated the view_all_weddings page to make it more user friendly.

 Also taken out the £ symbol on the edit page as it broke the site.

+### 10th - Connected up the Search Button

+I have connected the search button on the navigation bar, to search for the bride or groom name and display the results in a table.